chiarabarbieri/SNPs_HumanOrigins_Recipes/ADMIXTURE/CommandsAdmixture.md

 plink --file yourfile --extract x.tmp.prune.in --recode12 --out yourfile.pruned
 ```

 Now the proper Admixture run.
-The following commands will run admixture with 100 runs for each *K* (number of ancestry blocks) desired.
-The initial exploratory tests can be done with 5 runs per more *K*, to explore the diversity of many Ks, and then reduce them to a meaningful number for the analysis.
+The following commands will run admixture with 10 runs for each *K* (number of ancestry blocks) desired.
+The initial exploratory tests can be done with less runs per more *K*, to explore the diversity of many Ks, and then reduce them to a meaningful number for the analysis.
 There will be one *K* more supported by the analysis: this is the setup with the best representation of the actual data.

 ```
 typeset -i run=0
-while (( run < 100 )); do  ## you can try with 10 and then 100 runs for each K, for better results
+while (( run < 10 )); do  ##  with 10 runs for each K
 run=$(( run + 1 ));
 for K in 4 5 6 7 8 9 10; do  # select a meaningful series of K - the more Ks, the longer the run obviously
 admixture -s time --cv yourfile.pruned.ped $K -j6 | tee log.K${K}.RUN$run.out;